RaspberryPiFpcHub/RaspberryPi-GPIOv2-FPC/README.md

 begin
   gpio := GpioOpenLineInput(p11, pullup);     // Open pin 11 as input with pull-up resistor
-  if gpio.GetValue = 1 then
+  if gpioGetBit  then
     writeln('High')
   else
     writeln('Low');
-  gpio.Close;
-end.
+  gpioCloseAllLines; // only if you don't use any GpioFunctions anymore end.
 ```

 ## Available Flags